Best Cruise Tips and Tricks (2020)

 23. Allot a budget for the entire trip - It’s easy to go overboard with spending on cruise trips.
 A little splurge here and there can add up in the end!
 Here’s one tip you can use: Allot one credit card to use for the trip.
 Inform your bank about the spending limits you want for the credit card before your trip.
 When you know how much you have, controlling purchases is easier.

 24. Pack your suitcase weeks before your trip - You know what comes with last-minute packing?
 Stress and lots of it!
 You’re better off packing your suitcase a few weeks before your trip.
 It just makes for a relaxing and happy embarkation day.
 Don’t know where to start?
-Check out our different cruise packing lists here.
+Download our FREE Cruise Packing List (at the end of this post).
 Reminder: Don’t overpack!
 Bring the essentials and leave behind the unnecessary items.
 This leads us to our next tip…

 25. Use packing cubes - This extra step gives you that edge when it comes to organization!
 Say you’re flying to reach your port, how can you breeze through airport security?
 If you’ve got packing cubes in your luggage, TSA inspections are as easy as 1, 2 and 3!
 Toiletries can be packed in our TSA compliant bag.
 No worries about underwear suddenly popping out of the suitcase.
 Once you reach your cabin, use the cubes as drawers, there’s no need to unpack!
 Here’s our different sizes cubes for different purposes: